-For the vaccination of healthy cattle as an aid in the prevention of disease caused by bovine rhinotracheitis, bovine virus diarrhea (Types I and II), bovine parainfluenza-3, and bovine respiratory syncytial virus.
-This product aids in the prevention of persistent BVD Type I and Type II infection of the fetal calf when it is used subcutaneously in the cow or heifer 30 to 60 days pre-breeding.
-This vaccine may be used in pregnant cows or calves nursing pregnant cows provided the cows were vaccinated pre-breeding, according to label instructions, with Pyramid 5, Pyramid 10, or Pyramid 2 + Type II BVD (see inside carton for details).
-This product contains BVD Types I and II.
+For vaccination of healthy cattle as an aid in the prevention of disease caused by bovine rhinotracheitis virus, bovine virus diarrhea (types 1 and 2), bovine parainfluenza 3, and bovine respiratory syncytial virus.
+A duration of immunity of 217 days has been demonstrated against respiratory disease caused by BVD type 1b.
+Vaccination provides a protective effect against the development of post-challenge viremia and leukopenia.
+This product aids in the prevention of persistent BVD type 1 and type 2 infection of the fetal calf when it is used subcutaneously in the cow or heifer 30 to 60 days pre-breeding.
+This vaccine may be used in pregnant cows or calves nursing pregnant cows provided the cows were vaccinated pre-breeding, according to label instructions, with any Express® FP vaccine, Pyramid 5, Pyramid 10, Pyramid 3, Pyramid 3 + Presponse SQ, or Pyramid 5 + Presponse SQ.

 Summary Of Pregnant Cow Safety Study

 Safety in pregnant cows and heifers was demonstrated in trials conducted in three separate herds of more than 1,400 cows.
-Prior to breeding, all animals were vaccinated with Pyramid® 5, a modified-live virus (MLV) vaccine containing IBR, BVD Type I & II, PI3 and BRSV.
+Prior to breeding, all animals were vaccinated with Pyramid 5, a modified live virus (MLV) vaccine containing IBR, BVD types 1 & 2, PI3, and BRSV.
 During the first, second or third trimester of pregnancy, the animals were vaccinated again.
-The pregnant cows received either Pyramid 5 or a killed virus (KV) IBR, BVD Type I & II, PI3 and BRSV vaccine (Triangle® 4 + Type II BVD).
+The pregnant cows received either Pyramid 5 or a killed virus (KV) IBR, BVD types 1 & 2, PI3, and BRSV vaccine (Triangle® 5).
 From pregnancy vaccination through calving, the cows were observed for fetal loss.
 Fetal loss in both groups was similar with 0.9% in the Pyramid 5 vaccinated groups and 1.6% in the KV vaccinated groups.
 In addition, no abortions due to IBR or BVD were identified in either group.
 Following birth, each calf’s health was monitored for 30 days.
 The health of calves born to Pyramid 5 vaccinated dams was similar to the health of calves born to the KV vaccinated dams.
-Fetal health risks associated with vaccination of pregnant animals with modified-live vaccines cannot be unequivocally determined by clinical trials conducted for Iicensure.
-Vaccination of pregnant animals with modified-live vaccines should be discussed with a veterinarian.
+Fetal health risks associated with vaccination of pregnant animals with modified live vaccines cannot be unequivocally determined by clinical trials conducted for licensure.
+Vaccination of pregnant animals with modified live vaccines should be discussed with a veterinarian.

-Store in the dark at 2° to 7°C (35° to 45°F).
-AVOID FREEZING.
-SHAKE WELL.
+Store in the dark at 35 - 45°F (2 - 7°C).
+Avoid freezing.
 Use entire contents when first opened.
 A small percentage of animals may show transient mild injection site swelling.
 Do not vaccinate within 21 days before slaughter.
 Burn container and all unused contents.
 In case of anaphylactoid reaction, administer epinephrine.